mayakraft/Math/readme.md

 [![Build Status](https://travis-ci.org/robbykraft/Math.svg?branch=master)](https://travis-ci.org/robbykraft/Math)

-this is the math engine for an [origami library](https://github.com/robbykraft/Origami). it has no dependencies, and it's small. you probably want a different math library if a search brought you here.
+this is the math engine for an [origami library](https://github.com/robbykraft/Origami). it has no dependencies, and it's small. it focuses on a small set of primitives, intersections with an inclusive or exclusive epsilon, and other computational geometry related things.

-## why

-i wrote this specifically to handle the edge cases, for example in geometric boolean operations.

-turns out in origami math when asking questions like intersection or inclusion/exclusion there is a high rate of parameters that are collinear, parallel, on to top of one another, etc... i had to be very sure about the results, and be able to manage the epsilon for different scales.

-## html
+## browser

 ``` html
 <script src="math.js"></script>